-Wen Chang-Lit, Certified Creative Arts Therapist
+Wen Chang-Lit, Licensed Creative Arts Therapist

-MA, LCAT, MTBC, EMDR-certified, CCATP, C-EMDR
+MA, LCAT, MTBC, EMDR-Certified, CCATP

 NY Licensed Creative Arts Therapist

-EMDR Certified Therapist
+EMDR Certified Practitioner

 Certified Clinical Anxiety Treatment Professional